LAST UPDATED: April 29, 2019

 A: Diamond-white is by far the best color, as it offers better visibility to the driver in most driving conditions.

-For our top overall pick, we chose the Innovited Premium AC Canbus.
-It’s easy to see why with its affordability, ease of installation, the various colors it offers, and the long service life.
-It also produces more powerful light than LED and halogen headlights.
+For our top overall pick, we chose the DDM Tuning Plus Premium HID Kit, as it’s easy to install and produces more powerful light than LED and halogen headlights.

-For the best value, we chose the OPT7 Blitz 55W, which comes packed with a lot of features for an inexpensive kit.
-It fits in many vehicles thanks to its small-size ballast.
-It’s also weatherproof and shockproof.
+For the best value, we chose the Lumenon 35w HID Kit, which comes packed with a lot of features for an inexpensive kit.